History of the Jews in Kolkata: Jewish cemetery

-The Jewish cemetery in Kolkata is located on Narkeldanga Main Road.
+The Jewish cemetery, Kolkata is located on Narkeldanga Main Road.
 It was a Muslim Bengali friend of Shalom Obadiah Cohen, the founder of the Jewish community of Calcutta, who sold him the land to build the cemetery.
 The first recorded death in the Kolkata Jewish community was Moses de Pas, an emissary from Safed, now in Israel, who died in 1812 in Kolkata.
 The cemetery contains a late Nineteenth century genizah for the ritual disposition of sacred writings.

 The cemetery reflects the Baghdadi culture of the community and its evolution.
 Nineteenth and early Twentieth century Baghdadi graves are rounded and flat following the traditional Sephardic and Mizrahi pattern.
 In the mid twentieth century a few standing tombstones marking the graves of Ashkenazi Jews appear.
 Later graves of the wealthier Baghdadi Jews, from the 1930s onwards, are more decorative and use English and not just Hebrew, showing growing Westernisation of the community.

 The cemetery contains around 2,000 graves almost all of them from prior to the community's mass emigration in the mid-Twentieth century.
 The cemetery fell into disrepair in the late twentieth century but was renovated in the early twenty-first century and is currently well maintained.